jyggen/curl/readme.md

 #### POST

 The next helper is `Curl::post()`.
-This method requires two arguments; the request URL and an array of POST data.
+This method makes a POST request and requires two arguments; the request URL and an array of POST data.

 ```php
 $response = jyggen\Curl::post('http://example.com/', array('username' => 'foo', 'password' => 'bar'));